Where does it hurt?

 1. Know Your Knees

-Aisle seats can make a big difference.
+Aisle seats can be your best friend and make a significant difference when dealing with knee pain.
 If you fly with an airline that lets you reserve seats ahead of time, make sure to reserve an aisle seat early.
-You’ll be able to extend one leg, so make sure to choose the side of the aisle that benefits the knee that most needs the relief.
+You will be able to extend one leg, so make sure to choose the side of the aisle that benefits the knee that most needs the relief.

 3. Spring for Extra Leg Room

-Most flights have seat upgrades that can drastically extend the distance you can stretch out.
-With airlines continuing to shrink seat space as they look for ways to squeeze out more profit, it may be worth it to spring for a seat upgrade.
-You don’t have to like spending the extra dough, but it might be worth it when your knees aren’t jammed against the seat ahead of you.
+Airlines seats keep shrinking; however, most flights have seat upgrades that can drastically extend the distance you can stretch out.
+With airlines continuing to shrink seat space as they look for ways to squeeze out more profit, it may be worth it to spring for a seat upgrade, the added comfort can make a world of difference.

 4. Stretch Out

-While you probably won’t be able to fully extend your legs, you can take advantage of the space beneath the seat in front of you.
-That’s if you haven’t crammed a carry-on item beneath the seat.
-You may want to try and leave that space free and empty so you can take advantage of every possible inch of legroom.
+While you probably will not be able to fully extend your legs, you can take advantage of the space beneath the seat in front of you.
+Try to avoid stuffing a carry-on under the seat in front of you so you can take advantage of every inch of legroom.

 5. Take Advantage of Layovers